 The plant is covered in sticky hairs, which can dislodge easily and can be passed on by touching or brushing up against it.
-On a windy day, it can sometimes get into the air.
+It often gets mixed in the surrounding dirt (advise wearing a longer sock!) and on a windy day, it can sometimes get into the air (consider a Buff or bandana!).
 Poodle Dog Bush causes severe irritation to the skin, akin to poison oak or poison ivy, and can be a lung irritant for the sensitive when in the air.
 AVOID THIS PLANT.
 IT IS TERRIBLE.